4.28.2010

 Versatility: Kirkland paper also works well as a nose-tissue.
 The lack of "Charmin-like" white paper flakes makes it a good candidate where you can expel any nasal excrement.

 Presentation: Kirkland paper excels at this.
 Every single roll of toilet paper is wrapped in paper.
 Thus, when you finish your business on the John and find an empty roll of toilet paper, an experience which used to be anxiety-inducing now becomes a treasured moment.
 It's like unwrapping a present on Christmas morning.
+(UPDATE 4/2012--Kirkland has changed their toilet paper presentation.
+Some rolls are now individually wrapped in plastic, and some are wrapped as a 4-pack in plastic.
+It is deeply disappointing that they changed this in the name of cost-reduction or some saving the planet BS.
+If I was concerned about saving the planet, I'd use only 1 square per visit, and "make do.")

 Summary: Kirkland toilet tissue is a good value, and does the job well.
 It's much better than the no-name paper you'll find in some grocery stores.
 I intentionally did not compare Kirkland paper to using a "personal wipe," or what I call a "flushable wet-nap."
 These products deserve their own review, and are really the Ferrari of rear-end rust removers.